aws-samples/hpc-applications/apps/Abaqus/README.md

 ## s4e

 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s4e dataset on older and newr generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s4e dataset on older and newer generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s4e-Hpc7aVsHpc6a.png)
 <br><br>
 This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s4e dataset on all the different sizes of the AWS EC2 [Hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s4e-Hpc7a.png)
 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s4e dataset on older and newr generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s4e dataset on older and newer generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
 ![Abaqus 2024 X core Performance on Intel-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s4e-Hpc6id.png)

 ## s9

 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s9 dataset on older and newr generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s9 dataset on older and newer generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc6aVsHpc7a.png)
 <br><br>
 This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s9 dataset on all the different sizes of the AWS EC2 [Hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc7a.png)
 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s9 dataset on older and newr generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running a Standard/Implicit simulation using the s9 dataset on older and newer generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
 ![Abaqus 2024 X core Performance on Intel-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc6id.png)

 ## e14_DropTest_v0

 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running an Explicit simulation using the e14_DropTest_v0 dataset on older and newr generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running an Explicit simulation using the e14_DropTest_v0 dataset on older and newer generation of AMD-Based AWS EC2 [Hpc6a](https://aws.amazon.com/ec2/instance-types/hpc6a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc6aVsHpc7a.png)
 <br><br>
 This chart shows the per-core performance of Abaqus 2024 running an Explicit simulation using the e14_DropTest_v0 dataset on all the different sizes of the AWS EC2 [Hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) Instances.
 ![Abaqus 2024 X core Performance on AMD-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc7a.png)
 <br><br>
-This chart shows the per-core performance of Abaqus 2024 running an Explicit simulation using the e14_DropTest_v0 dataset on older and newr generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
+This chart shows the per-core performance of Abaqus 2024 running an Explicit simulation using the e14_DropTest_v0 dataset on older and newer generation of Intel-based AWS EC2 [Hpc6id](https://aws.amazon.com/ec2/instance-types/hpc6id/) Instances.
 ![Abaqus 2024 X core Performance on Intel-based instances](https://github.com/aws-samples/hpc-applications/blob/main/Doc/img/Abaqus/Abaqus-s9-Hpc6id.png)